carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 ~~~
 {: .output}

-Also, we will need a list with the unique genomes in our database.
-First, we convert to a data frame object the list of genes, then we split each gene in the genome and gen part, finally we obtain a list of the unique genomes and we save it in the object `genomes`.
+Also, we will need a list of the unique genomes in our database.
+First, we convert to a data frame object the list of genes, then we split each gene in the genome and gen part, and finally we obtain a list of the unique genomes and save it in the object `genomes`.

 ~~~
 df_genes=pd.DataFrame(genes, columns=['Genes'])